3mdeb/96boards-docs-wiki/The-FAQ-nursery.md

 We're busy working on it.
 In the mean take a look at https://github.com/96boards-bubblegum/linaro-adfu-tool to see how to FLASH different operating systems onto your Bubblegum-96.
 You can also come and join us at http://www.96boards.org/forums/forum/products/bubblegum96/ and ask for what you need.

+**Q: How do I de-brick my board?**

+There are two levels of recovery possible.
+The choice depends on whether or not the bootloader is functioning correctly.
+In both cases the recovery process is similar.
+The full debrick involves loading u-boot into RAM and running commands to re-FLASH the board.
+The lightweight debrick is simpler because u-boot can load itself into RAM.

+Both recovery methods require you to have a 1.8v UART adapter (the [96Boards-UART](https://www.seeedstudio.com/item_detail.html?p_id=2525) and, conveniently is configured by default to connect to LS-UART1, however any other 1.8v adapter should be fine) and a USB type-A to type-A cable.

+The full debrick process is described in the [Bubblegum-96 documentation](http://www.96boards.org/documentation/ConsumerEdition/Bubblegum-96/Installation/LinuxFastboot.md/).

+For the quick recovery process, follow the debrick proceed from the `[Device (96board)]` section of step #6 (instead of running the host commands it is enough just to apply power to the board and mash the Enter key  button until the `owl> ` prompt appears.
+You should now be able to follow step #7 onwards as normal.

-**Q: Why can I buy the USB type A to USB type A needed to debrick the board?**
+**Q: Where can I buy the USB type A to USB type A needed to debrick the board?**

 It can be difficult to find these cables using a search engines because the cable you need tends to be hidden behind all the USB type A to type B (or micro-B) cables.
 Often its better just to browse the web site of a specialist cable provider.